 - establish an outdoor venue and accompanying programme of artistic and cultural events

 Actions related to the delivery of Economic Benefits

 - manage and harvest the timber to produce working capital for re-investment

-- add value to our timber before sale by drying and chipping for fuel
+- add value to our timber by processing for wood fuel and timber sales for construction